colyseus/docs/docs/server/transport.md

 });
 ```

+By not providing this option, an http server is going to be created automatically for you.

 ---

 #### `options.pingInterval`

 Number of milliseconds for the server to "ping" the clients.
 Default: `3000`

-The clients are going to be forcibly disconnected if they can't respond after [pingMaxRetries](/server/api/#optionspingMaxRetries) retries.
+The clients are going to be forcibly disconnected if they can't respond after [pingMaxRetries](#optionspingmaxretries) retries.

 ---